My Top-5 Pirates of the Caribbean Films

-Mostly however, this seems like the most comedy-driven instalment with silly off-the-cuff moments dominating the film.
+This is absolutely the most comedy-driven instalment of the series with silly off-the-cuff moments dominating the film.
 Some are probably going to hate it because of it, but I quite enjoyed it.

-On Stranger Tides was a breath of fresh air since I felt it once again focused more character dynamic and building rather than just big action scenes.
-Jack and Angelica’s relationship is brilliant but we also see a rather moving moment between him and his long-time adversary Barbossa.
+On Stranger Tides was a breath of fresh air since I felt it once again focused once more on character dynamics and building rather than just big action scenes.
+Jack and Angelica’s relationship is just brilliant.
+We also get to see a rather moving moment between Jack and his long-time adversary Barbossa.
 And the finale was quite brilliant.